hazelgrove/agda-popl17/README.md

   compatibility that we inherit from the work on gradual typing is deliberately not transitive, so it can't be easily encoded as equality.

-  It's possible that there is a more elegant way to encode compatability with the homotopy type theoretic notion of a higher inductive type (HIT) but we haven't explored that at all.
+  It's possible that there is a more elegant way to encode compatibility with the homotopy type theoretic notion of a higher inductive type (HIT) but we haven't explored that at all.